rnestler/rnestler.github.io/content/articles/2025/2025-02-22_improving_my_raspberry_pi_based_media_system.rst

    #/etc/mopidy/mopidy.conf
    [local]
    media_dir = /mnt/music
+   scan_timeout = 5000

 And let it scan the directory:

 .. code-block:: text

    $ sudo mopidyctl local scan

+The rather long ``scan_timeout`` of 5s is needed since my NAS goes into power save mode when idle and needs some seconds for the initial response.

 mopidy-mpd
 ----------